1000+

 • Organization Change Manager- As the name suggests, the change manager’s core responsibility is to organize data.
 An Organization Change Manager provides clear insights into advanced technology data solutions.

-• Data Analyst- This person makes sure that the thought concerning data quality is corresponded well across departments by defining the need for quality from an organizational perspective.
+• Data Analyst- This person ensures effective communication of thoughts regarding data quality across departments by defining the organizational need for quality.

 It is an inevitable process in DQM, which involves:-